 - Fast and accurate capture of data reduces paperwork and chance of errors.
 Your objective should be to eliminate manual clerical, time consuming tasks.
 The bar code data capture and positive confirmation of transactions will significantly reduce errors from keying from manual systems in receiving, put away, replenishment, picking, inventory control, etc.

 - Reduced labor costs.
-Some savings will be realized from clerical hours eliminating paperwork.
-For example the transfer or replenishment to
+Some savings will be realized from clerical hours by eliminating paperwork keying.
+Other savings will come from faster picking throughput, resulting in less headcount needed.

 - Timely information.
-It should be noted that not all bar code systems or functions are necessarily on-line.
-But through on-line or short interval batch updates scanning, update and tracking functions information is much more immediately available for not only inventory functions but other apps using its input.
+It should be noted that not all bar code systems or functions are necessarily real time, but rather near real time, utilizing batch updates every 15 minutes for example.
 Examples include product receiving reports, labor hours capture by function, cycle counting that may alert you to warehouse back orders, etc. But note you have to have information systems to support these functions.

 - Productivity measurement.
 Accurate and timely data capture ability to track individual and department function performance and posting individual results will increase productivity.